jetnew/Idle-Trading-Hero/README.md

 ## 3. Analytics Visualisation Dashboard

-The dashboard allows traders to visualise real-time performance analytics, ranging from total returns to Sharpe and Sortino ratios to gain insights about the automated trading algorithm.
+The dashboard allows traders to visualise real-time performance analytics, ranging from total returns to Sharpe and Sortino ratios to gain insights about their portfolio earnings.

 ## 4. Live Deployment